cloud-native-toolkit/site-developer-guide/docs/reference/tools/container-image-security-enforcement.md

 #### Extracting the private key for signing

-The follwoing commands can be used to access your private key from the vault, and import it into gpg for use in signing.
+The following commands can be used to access your private key from the vault, and import it into gpg for use in signing.
 This would be used inside of your pipeline:

 ```shell
 echo "Getting private key from keystore for image signing"